FAQ

 More information about our funding is available on our 990 and Audited Financials.

 Preble Street is a key component — and entry point — of the social service network in Maine.
-We have strong, cooperative relationships with public and private service providers throughout the state including housing developers, health service providers, mental health agencies, schools, city services, and state and federal human services agencies.
+We have strong, cooperative relationships with public and private service providers throughout the state including housing developers, health service providers, mental health agencies, schools, city services, as well as state and federal human services agencies.

 Preble Street believes that homelessness is a solvable problem — and one we know we can’t solve alone.
 Collaboration and working together is critical to the work of Preble Street and to progress toward this goal.
 Preble Street partnerships extend well beyond these two programs.
-Across the agency, Preble Street has created working relationships with dozens of other organizations in Portland and across the state — all of which share space on site at Preble Street programs.
+Across the agency, Preble Street has created working relationships with dozens of other organizations in Portland and across the state — many of which share space on-site at Preble Street programs.

 We are committed to not just the model of the shelter itself, but to finding solutions as part of the community, for the community, and with support from the community.